Tailbone Pain – Coccydynia Treatment & Symptoms

 Treatment involves finding out why the pain occurred in the first place.
 The coccyx (tailbone) has a small amount of mobility.
 This mobility is important for having a comfortable bowel movement and being able to sit and change positions without irritation.

 Trauma or increased tension in the pelvic floor muscles can cause the coccyx to get stuck in one position.
 If the coccyx gets stuck out of alignment or in too much flexion or extension, the muscles that attach to it will have increased difficulty contracting when they need to.
+Tension in the pelvic floor muscles can also contribute to pulling the coccyx too far forward and into a position that creates pain.

 Pelvic floor physical therapists can evaluate the position of the coccyx and mobilize it if needed.